 These elements are important, because they go directly to the issue of what idea is being expressed and how well it is being expressed.
 However, to me, they are subordinate to form and composition.
 These elements definitely contribute to form, because unskillful application of color or texture may obscure the form.
-The analogy I like is someone playing out of rhythm at a jam session.
-That oaf is "stepping on the groove."
+The analogy I like is someone playing out of tempo at a jam session.
+That person is "stepping on the groove."

 Also, skillful application of color, texture and content can enhance the composition.
-I think that this is what Aquinas was referring to when he identified harmony (constantia) as an important aesthetic criterium.
+I think that this is what Aquinas was referring to when he identified harmony, constantia, as an important aesthetic criterium.
 I would define harmony as the synergistic combination of skill and message with form.
-I would say that beauty is the subjective perception of harmony, and it is definitely a part of any great art work - or scientific theory.
+I would say that beauty is the subjective perception of harmony, and it is definitely a part of any great work.
+And by beauty, I am not talking about a culturally defined concept of uplifting, attractive, or pretty.